 The mandatory hallmarking order has been issued by Govt. on 15 Jan.
 2020 for Gold jewellery/artefacts (not applicable to silver).
-This order makes it compulsory for all the jewelers selling Gold jewellery and artefacts to register with BIS and sell hallmarked Gold jewellery and artefacts of 14, 18 and 22 carat only , from 15 Jan 2021.
+This order makes it compulsory for all the jewelers selling Gold jewellery and artefacts to register with BIS and sell hallmarked Gold jewellery and artefacts of 14, 18 and 22 carat only ,from15Jan2021

 As per section 49 of BIS Rules, 2018, in case of precious metal article not conforming to the relevant standards, such compensation to the buyer/customer shall be two times the amount of difference calculated on the basis of shortage of purity for the weight of such article sold and the testing charges.

 BIS follows a well-established complaint redressal procedure.
-Complaints are recorded centrally at Consumer Affairs Departments.
+Complaints are recorded centrally at Complaints Management and Enforcement Department.
 Complaints can be made both offline and online.
-Online complaint can be made through BIS mobile app or by use of online complaint registration portal on www.bis.gov.in.
+Online complaint can be made through BIS mobile app or by use of online complaint registration portal on www.bis.gov.in or by sending a mail to complaints[at]bis[dot]gov[dot]in.Personally contacting/writing to Public Grievance officer of the nearest Regional/ Branch office of BIS or directly to the Head (Complaints Management and Enforcement Department).
 On receipt of the complaint it is investigated and further actions taken for its redressal.

-The mandatory hallmarking order is applicable for jewelers selling the gold jewellery.
+The mandatory hallmarking order is applicable for jewellers selling the gold jewellery.
 Consumer can sell their jewellery to jeweller without hallmark.
 The jeweller may melt the jewellery and make new jewellery of the grade 14, 18 or 22 carat only as specified in Indian Standard IS 1417:2016 and shall get it hallmarked before reselling it.